dominic-p/videojs-resolution-selector/README.md

 - We're relying on several `for...in` style loops.
 This isn't ideal, and it should be changed.
 - Add a generic `change_res` method on the `player` object to allow resolution to be changed via js instead of just `onClick`
 - Implement a preload system to make changing resolutions smoother (see [issue #7](https://github.com/dominic-p/videojs-resolution-selector/issues/7))
 - Right now, this only works for HTML5 videos.
-In theory, it could be made to [work with Flash](http://help.videojs.com/discussions/questions/605-advise-for-setting-up-video-quality-resolution-selector#comment_15079585) (or even YouTube with some tweaking).
+In theory, it could be made to [work with Flash](http://help.videojs.com/discussions/questions/605-advise-for-setting-up-video-quality-resolution-selector#comment_15079585).